LuMizera/challange-teravoz/README.md

 The api was made on Nodejs and Typescript, the api manages all the data and always will return on a websocket to mantain the frontend up-to-date.
 The api also doesn't has a database, its data is stored pon a file called database.json.

+Some actions will take a while, 10 seconds to be more exact, and this is made to simulate how it would go on a real scenario.

 ## Warning

 - The file database.json shoudn't be deleted, if it's deleted or isn't an array type it will break the entire application.